-The mission of the Baton Rouge Gallery is to advance local & national contemporary artists and to engage Louisiana's capital city through unique cultural programming.
+Baton Rouge Gallery's mission is to advance local & national contemporary artists while engaging Louisiana's capital city through unique cultural programming.

 The History of Baton Rouge Gallery